MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 The layout of the mobbing station is very reliant on the space you have available.
 I like mobbing stations that can handle 4 - 6 people comfortably (this is my ideal mob size).

-The table is usually 2-3 memters away from the large screen, with the smaller "timer" screen off to the side where it is clearly visible.
+The table is usually 2 to 3 meters away from the large screen, with the smaller "timer" screen off to the side where it is clearly visible to the mob.
+The whiteboard, facing the mob, is within reach so that notes can be made frequently on the board.

 The typist typically positions themself center of the large screen.

-The whiteboard facing the mob, within reach so that notes can be made frequently on the board.

 #### If you can, rent or borrow equipment first